 Our customers are working to transition their networks to become faster, more responsive, more efficient and more reliable.
 The work from home trend caused by the COVID-19 pandemic has accelerated many of these network trends.
-We believe the following key network trends will continue to impact CommScope and the industry during 2022 and beyond:
+We believe the following key network trends will continue to impact CommScope and the industry during 2023: